Indian security forces kill 7 Maoist rebels

 - Trump says for first time that Cohen represented him in Stormy Daniels case

+At least 37 Maoist rebels were killed in gunbattles between government forces and insurgents in Gadchirolia in western Maharasthra state earlier this week.

 The Maoist rebels, who claim inspiration from Chinese revolutionary leader Mao Zedong, have been fighting India’s government for more than four decades, demanding land and jobs for tenant farmers and the poor.
+The rebels have thousands of fighters and are active in several parts of India.

+They often attack government troops and officials and have been called India’s greatest internal security threat.